B2B e-Invoicing in France: Requirements, Deadlines, and Compliance

 1) Use a state-approved platform for exchange and reporting

-A central directory called the Annuaire supports routing by identifying the recipient’s declared platform and invoicing address.
+The central registry, called the Annuaire, helps with routing using the information regarding the recipient's declared platform and invoicing address.

 e-invoicing directory